 In a medium bowl, beat the whipping cream until stiff peaks form and set aside.

-In a large bowl, using same beaters, beat together sugar, vanilla and eggs for 5 minutes at highest speed, until light and fluffy.
+In a large bowl, using same beaters, beat together sugar, vanilla, and eggs for 5 minutes at the highest speed, until light and fluffy.

 Then alternately fold dry ingredients and the whipped cream into the egg mixture.
 Begin and end with the flour mixture, and treat the batter very carefully.

 Pour the batter evenly into the prepared pans.
-Bake for 25-30 minutes or until top springs back when touched, and cake layers begin to pull away from edges of pan.
+Bake for 25 to 30 minutes or until top springs back when touched, and cake layers begin to pull away from edges of the pan.
 Cool the cake in the pans for 15 minutes, then remove layers from pans, and cool completely.